Wall St Week Ahead-Heavy earnings week, jobs data to test US stocks after Microsoft swoon | Business

 Another huge batch of corporate earnings including from megacaps Alphabet and Amazon will test the U.S. stock market in the coming week after a disappointing report from heavyweight Microsoft weighed on equity indexes.
 Wall Street also will focus on the monthly U.S. jobs report due on February 6.
 This week, the Federal Reserve pointed to signs of stabilization in the labor market as the U.S. central bank paused its interest rate-cutting cycle.

 "For those companies where expectations have become very, very lofty, the onus is going to be on them to deliver," said Jim Baird, chief investment officer with Plante Moran Financial Advisors.
 "Even if they show growth, if it is growth that is not up to the expectations of the market, there is a risk there that their stock price could be punished."
-Despite dipping on Thursday, the benchmark S&P 500 remained up nearly 2% for the year and near record-high levels.
+Despite declining at the end of the week, the benchmark S&P 500 remained up over 1% for the year and not far from record-high levels.
 The index earlier in the week broke above the 7,000 level for the first time, before pulling back.

+Investors in the coming days will continue to digest a series of developments on Friday, including President Donald Trump's nomination of former Fed Governor Kevin Warsh

+to be the central bank's next chair.
+Stunning declines in prices of gold and silver

 Other companies set to report next week include weight-loss drugmaker Eli Lilly, chipmaker Advanced Micro Devices and media giant Walt Disney.
 S&P 500 companies overall are expected to increase earnings by 15% in 2026, putting their financial outlooks under the microscope.
 "The stock market is largely reflecting the positive fundamentals that are driving that, and earnings growth is the biggest component of that," Vaidya said.